 Next we simply take the adapter and connect it as shown, screwing it in tightly, with the opening of the vent aimed downward.

-Finally, push the blower into the adapter and we are ready to go.
+Finally, push the blower into the adaptor, and we are ready to go.

 Connecting the pit and food probes is simple, rather like connecting a headphone jack.
 They snap in tightly, so you know they’re connected.
 And if they’re not, the LED won’t light up, anyway.